 This is only the beginning

-I was recalling all of this whilst analysing my blog statistics the other day.
-Thousands upon thousands of readers, 45% of them from the Netherlands, 26% from the US, 7% from the UK and the remainder from the rest of the globe.
-I like that.
+I was recalling all of this the other day.
+Flicked through some blogs.
 Friends insist I should bundle my blogs into a book.
 One day I will, when I’ve reached the 4th cherry on the left, immediately before the marzipan.
-It wouldn’t even be our first book – we’ve already published a couple of books for our business – so I know how much work is involved.
 But that’s not the point.
 The point is that those first four years were only the beginning.
-100,000 page views today?
-Next year a million!
-Okay, I’m exaggerating.
 A few years on and our 3 children will be 3 young adults a few years on, each standing confidently on their own two feet.
 A garden veranda today?
 Perhaps one year from now we’ll be enjoying an oversized cake decorated with marzipan roses on that same veranda.
 Because that book has become a reality.
 Or better still – because we still are.
 I know planning ahead is a myth.
 But my hopes and dreams are for real.

 Candid, witty and inspiring.
 We’ve enjoyed reading Mariette’s blog today. https://t.co/M7X1mZK4St

 — Parkinson’s UK (@ParkinsonsUK) 8 september 2016